 For our adult learners, several taxis operate out of Manningtree station and can be pre-booked by us to meet you at the station and return you there at the end of your course.
-Alternatively, to make life easier (and as part of our environmental commitment) we can arrange a pickup from the train station for visitors staying at the Centre.
-There will also be one minibus returning to the station after the course.
-Please contact Reception for more details as the times of these transfers will vary from course to course.
+If you have any issues booking transport to and from the station, please contact reception who may be able to help.

 The Centre is located between Colchester and Ipswich and is about 10 miles from each, approximately 2 miles from the A12.